Three ways to share a QPU: Scheduling strategies for hybrid Quantum-HPC applications

 Through this mechanism, applications can request one vQPU, possibly managed by well-established job scheduler directives like Slurm GRES (\verb|--gres=qpu:1|) or Slurm licenses (\verb|--licenses=qpu:1|), while, in reality, their executions are interleaved on the same physical hardware.
 As illustrated conceptually in Figure \ref{fig:vqpu_scheduling}, multiple hybrid jobs can concurrently issue quantum execution requests, which are then scheduled asynchronously and run sequentially on the QPU according to its internal queue.
 The main advantage of this strategy lies in the fact that it increases overall QPU availability without requiring any modification to the user applications, which remain unaware of the multiplexing layer.

 Nevertheless, the effectiveness of this approach is strongly influenced by the ratio between classical and quantum workloads' duration.
-When the quantum portion of a job becomes comparable to or exceeds the duration of the classical part, the benefits of virtualization decrease, as interleaving can no longer effectively mask QPU idle times.
-Therefore, the vQPU model is most advantageous in hybrid workloads characterized by a significant classical-to-quantum imbalance, where short quantum computations can be efficiently overlapped with classical processing, maximizing resource utilization at the cluster level.
+When the quantum portion of a job becomes comparable to or exceeds the duration of the classical part, the benefits of virtualisation decrease, as interleaving can no longer effectively mask QPU idle times.
+Therefore, the vQPU model is most advantageous in hybrid workloads characterised by a significant classical-to-quantum imbalance, where short quantum computations can be efficiently overlapped with classical processing, maximising resource utilisation at the cluster level.
 This scenario is typical of superconducting quantum machines integrated in HPC environments.